EXPLORE® Testing through Duke TIP FAQs

 - Specific information related to the benefits of answering all test questions is provided on the back side of the testing booklet.
 The room supervisor will refer to this in the testing instructions.

 - All instructions are read word-for-word from the supervisor’s manual to insure uniform instruction is given to all testers, regardless of where they take the test.

 - During testing, the only time prompt that testers are given is a “five minutes remaining” reminder for each section.
 There may not be a wall clock, so a watch may be helpful.
 Cell phones may not be used to check the time.

 - There is a short break between tests two and three.
 Students may bring a snack and a drink for this break.

 - Some schools have a “no peanut products” policy.
 Please leave snacks with peanuts at home.

 Most testing centers do not have sufficient staff available to provide a parent waiting area within the building.
-Parents and siblings cannot remain in the hallways or areas near the testing rooms.
-Many sites will lock the main door when testing begins to avoid interruptions and provide security for testers.
+To avoid distractions, parents and siblings cannot remain in the hallways or areas near the testing rooms.
+Many sites will lock the main door when testing begins to avoid interruptions and to provide security for testers.
 Please cooperate with directions provided by testing personnel.
 Parents are expected to enter the building when testing is finished to identify their student.